See photos of Gov. Inslee's Climate Tour 2014.

-- Carbon emission – Gov. Inslee has established a Carbon Emissions Reduction Taskforce to provide recommendations on the design and implementation of a market-based carbon pollution program.
+- Carbon emission – Gov. Inslee established a Carbon Emissions Reduction Taskforce which provided recommendations on the design and implementation of a market-based carbon pollution program.

-- Coal-fired electricity imported from other states ("coal-by-wire") – State agencies are directed to work with key utilities to reduce, and eventually eliminate, the use of electrical power produced by coal.
+- Coal-fired electricity imported from other states ("coal-by-wire") – State agencies are working with key utilities to reduce, and eventually eliminate, the use of electrical power produced by coal.

 - Clean transportation – The greatest percentage of carbon emissions come from cars, trucks and other transportation-related sources.
-The state Department of Transportation will lead an effort with other agencies and governments to promote strategies, policies and investments that support electrification of our transportation system, lower-emission multi-modal options, and clean fuels.
+WSDOT is leading an effort with other agencies and governments to promote strategies, policies and investments that support electrification of our transportation system, lower-emission multi-modal options, and clean fuels.

-- Clean technology – The state Department of Commerce will work with Washington State University and others on a program to develop and deploy new renewable energy and energy efficiency technologies, including those with an emphasis on solar power.
+- Clean technology – The state Dept. of Commerce is working with WSU and others on a program to develop and deploy new renewable energy and energy efficiency technologies, including those with an emphasis on solar power.

 - Energy efficiency – One of the most cost-effective strategies for reducing carbon emissions is to use energy more efficiently.
-The state Department of Commerce is directed to work with WSU and others to significantly improve the energy performance of public and private buildings.
+The state Dept. of Commerce working with WSU and others to significantly improve the energy performance of public and private buildings.

-- State government operations – The state Department of Enterprise Services will lead efforts to achieve carbon reduction and energy efficiency improvements throughout state government including meeting goals established by Gov. Inslee’s Results Washington.
+- State government operations – The state Dept. of Enterprise Services is leading efforts to achieve carbon reduction and energy efficiency improvements throughout state government including meeting goals established by Gov. Inslee’s Results Washington.

-- Carbon pollution limits – The state Department of Ecology will review the state’s greenhouse gas emission limits and recommend updates.
+- Carbon pollution limits – The state Dept. of Ecology is reviewing the state’s greenhouse gas emission limits and recommending updates.